Grinseteddy/AiCollections/AiComparison/README.md

 ## Overview

+The different models are different suited to generate APIs (see following table).
+Moreover, to create useful APIs, the LLM needs an excellent example (see enhanced OpenAPI using enhanced example).

 | Grade     | Provider  | Model             | Sync/Async | Details                              |
 |-----------|-----------|-------------------|------------|--------------------------------------|
 | Excellent | Anthropic | Claude Sonnet 4.5 | Async      | [Sonnet 4.5](#Sonnet-45)             |